 I’ll pretend like I didn’t spend the better part of two hours writing out a deliciously goal-filled post before my WordPress crashed and took with it every last word.
 I’ll also pretend like I didn’t cry out to the heavens in a form of protest after said crash happened.
 After all, there is far bigger

+Y’all, we’ve been busy over here learning proper ways for butchering a pig.
 My head must be thick as a rock.
 Almost three months later, I realized that I have yet to post some super-awesome footage that I shot when the Farmstead Meatsmith came to visit our farm and taught us how to butcher pigs.
-Dang it.
-All this time I’ve been holding out on you!
-Not because

 As I scrambled to stuff the preserved bags of green peppers behind the pig head in the freezer, and thus caused a cascade of frozen goods to fall from the shelf, I knew it was time.
 Time for my homemade headcheese recipe, baby.
 When we butchered our two pigs back in October, I didn’t have